SophistSolutions/Stroika/Documentation/Coding Conventions.md

   }
 ```

-### OLD COMMENTS

-Stroika code which COUNTS on comparison doesn't directly call T::ThreeWayCompare{}(), but instead uses **a < b** or **Common::ThreeWayCompare**, or **Common:ThreeWayComparer**.

-Note - Stroika classes will occasionally define T::EqualsComparer - very similer to T::ThreeWayComparer.
-This will ONLY be done when it provides a more efficient implementation than the ThreeWayComparer.
-In those cases, operator== and operator!= will map to that.

 ### Comparisons Rationale

 - Working with builtin types (e.g. int)
 - Working with STL types, and 3rd-party libraries
-- Probably more likely to seamlessly fit with user code
+- Seamlessly fit with user code
 - Works with C++17, and the newer operator<=> () code interoperably
+- when we abandon C++17 support, easy to deprecate 'Common:' wrappers on C++20 comparison code, and simplify.

-Note that we choose to use non-member operator overloads for these comparison functions because putting them in the namespace where the class is defined provides the same convenience of use (name lookup) as member functions, but allows for cases like C \&lt; O where C is some time convertible to O, and O is the class we are adding operator\&lt; support for.
+Note that we choose to use non-member operator overloads for these comparison functions (in C++17) because putting them in the namespace where the class is defined provides the same convenience of use (name lookup) as member functions, but allows for cases like C \&lt; O where C is some time convertible to O, and O is the class we are adding operator\&lt; support for.

 So for example: